ShuebaliMomin/iCoderBootStrap/README.md

                     <div class="card-body">
                         <h5 class="card-title">FontendDevloper</h5>
                         <p class="card-text">This Full Stack Java Developer Job Guarantee Program is a comprehensive
-                            six-month program, in partnership with HIRIST and HackerEarth.</p>
+                            six-month program, in partnership with HIRIST and HackerEarth.
+The tools and technologies to full-stack applications</p>
                         <a href="#" class="btn btn-primary">About More Information</a>
                     </div>